Jaika1/Networking-Library/README.md

 ### Setting up the client class

 Now that we have our server out of the way, we'll need to create a client to connect to it.
 It would be pretty lonely without one, after all!
-Similarly to the server, we will need to create an instance of `NetworkingLibrary.UdpClient`, feed it a list of event handling methods from a `System.Reflection.Assembly` instance, then try to verify with a server at a given remote end-point.
+Similarly to the server, we will need to create an instance of `Jaika1.Networking.UdpClient`, feed it a list of event handling methods from a `System.Reflection.Assembly` instance, then try to verify with a server at a given remote end-point.

-Initializing an instance of `NetworkingLibrary.UdpClient` is virtually identical to `NetworkingLibrary.UdpServer`.
+Initializing an instance of `Jaika1.Networking.UdpClient` is virtually identical to `Jaika1.Networking.UdpServer`.

 ```cs
 // Default initialization without any changes, giving us a buffer size of 1024 bytes and making our secret 0